ytliu74/obsidian-pseudocode/README.md

 To use the plugin, simply create a code block in your Obsidian note and add your pseudocode inside it.
 Then, add the language specifier `pseudo` (short for "pseudocode") to the code block.
 The plugin will automatically render the pseudocode as LaTeX.

+You can also use the command `Pseudocode: Insert a new pseudocode block` to start.

 Here is an example:

 ```